 The first and most crucial step of your event strategy is determining why you’re organizing an event in the first place.
 What are your event goals?
 Here are some common goals you may want to include in your event strategy:

 - Generating leads

 - Educating prospects

 “As much as we’ve changed and improved technology to be able to connect with people, nothing yet replaces real-time, face-to-face interactions in terms of creating new opportunities.”

-Your event goals will then inform how you measure your event.
-Just as there are many types of event goals, so there are a number of event KPIs with which to measure them.
-Here’s a list of some of the most popular event KPIs from a demand generation funnel perspective:
+Your event goals will inform how you measure your event’s success.
+Just as there are many event goal types, there are many event KPIs you can use to measure success.
+To illustrate, here’s a list of some of the most popular event KPIs from a demand generation funnel perspective:

 - Gross revenue

 - Attendee satisfaction